 Initially this will be managed by lunchtime/welfare staff.
 If the incident is more serious it will be recorded and result in the child being removed from lunchtime activities or removed from school at lunchtime.
-If bullying is suspected it is investigated thoroughly by the member of SLT on duty e.g. discussed with individual, talk to other children, staff, welfare staff and parents.
+If bullying is suspected it is investigated thoroughly by the member of staff on duty e.g., discussed with individual, talk to other children, staff, welfare staff and parents.
+It can then be escalated to a member of SLT - preferably the member on duty.